Corniche: Qatar

+The Doha Corniche is a waterfront promenade extending for 7 km along Doha Bay in Qatar's capital city, Doha.
+Annual celebrations of national holidays such as Qatar National Day and National Sports Day are centered on the Doha Corniche.
+It is a popular tourist and leisure attraction within Qatar.

 Lebanon

 The avenue that runs along the western and northern coast of the Beirut peninsula is colloquially called Corniche Beirut.

 Oman

 The promenade along the waterfront in Muttrah, Muscat, is known as The Corniche.